mrbushik/Itransition-cource-project/README.md

 Due to hosting, the first download will last 15 seconds please wait.

-You can dismiss the project by [https://itransition-cource-progect.web.app](clicking here)
+You can dismiss the project by [clicking here](https://itransition-cource-progect.web.app).

 # Getting Started with Create React App